Dependency in a relationship can feel suffocating.

 Sometimes we lose our sense of self in our partner.
 We can feel a love so deep, it can be as if we’ve become one with our partner and the universe.
 It’s a unique, fairy-tale experience, and it’s what psychologists call a collapse of the ego state.

 Numerous studies show that once we become attached to someone, 1 the two of us form one physiological unit.
 Our partner regulates our blood pressure, our heart rate, our breathing, and even the levels of hormones in our blood.
 2

-Dependency is a Fact
+Dependency in Relationships is a Fact

 It’s not a choice or a preference.

-Our culture praises the myth that our happiness is something that should come from within, and should not be dependent on your mate.
+Our culture praises the myth that our happiness is something that should come from within and should not be dependent on your mate.
 That your well-being is not their responsibility and theirs is not yours.
 Each person must look after themselves.

 In this situation, you regulate my emotions just as much as I regulate yours.
 When we talk and laugh, I feel better.
 If we were to fight, we’d both be angered or frustrated with each other.

 Their behaviors, especially in a social and emotional context, are unconscious strategies that serve to get their needs met.

 We need to realize there’s a deeper reason behind the actions of others.
 Most of the time it has nothing to do with you, and everything to do with how someone else sees the world.

 The true mark of maturity is when someone hurts you, and instead of trying to hurt them back, you attempt to understand their situation.